ASSOCIATE ProFessor

 Dr. Sharon Hou

-Sharon’s research program broadly focuses on examining social and cultural determinants of child health.
-She has a special interest in the study of migrant groups (immigrant families), acculturation, and cultural characteristics (values, attitudes, beliefs) in relation to child and family outcomes.
-As a member of the CARE4Kids Lab, Sharon is investigating cultural influences in survivors of pediatric cancer and contributing to the development of a national, culturally responsive intervention platform for survivors.
-Outside of her work, Sharon enjoys her early mornings of solitude, practicing yoga, and spending time with her kitten, Mosa.
+Sharon’s research program focuses on social and cultural determinants of child health.
+She has a special interest in the study of multicultural groups (immigrant families), acculturation, and cultural characteristics (values, attitudes, beliefs) in relation to child and family outcomes.
+As a collaborator with the CARE4Kids Lab, Sharon is investigating cultural influences in pediatric cancer survivorship and developing a national, culturally responsive intervention to engage survivors of pediatric cancer in their follow-up care.
+Sharon was the 2024 recipient of the Equity, Diversity, and Inclusion Postdoctoral Award from the University of Calgary, which recognizes her commitment to championing health equity and cultural considerations in research, teaching, and clinical care.

 Education